Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.3 Named Entity Recognition module

 The NER module performs NER on JSON files containing document collections split into sentences (normally the output files from the Sentence Splitter module).
 The user can use deep learning models (see section 2.3.1) or dictionaries (see section 2.3.2) for NER.
+The dictionary option is much faster but only recognizes the exact terms provided in the dictionary file.

 To run this module, the ignore argument for ner should be set to false and the following config arguments should be specified in the config file: